stanford-cs348k/camera_asst/README.md

 This algorithm makes the image look much brigher in the dark regions without blowing out the already bright regions.
 But what about the noise? let's zoom back into that dark region we were looking at before:
 ![Tone Mapped Zoom](http://cs348k.stanford.edu/fall18content/asst/taxi_exposure_fusion_zoom_figure.png "Exposure Fusion Zoom")

-By boosting the dark regions which are already prone to sensor noise, we have created even more objectional noise artifacts.
+By boosting the dark regions (which are already prone to sensor noise), we have created even more objectional noise artifacts.
 Fortunately, burst mode alignment from the HDR+ paper exactly solves this problem and is the next sub-part of this assignment.

 ## Burst Mode Alignment for Denoising